×

 If you are thinking about moving to Jakarta, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Jakarta can vary greatly depending on the area and type of property.
 Generally, the average cost of housing in Jakarta is relatively high compared to other cities in Indonesia.
-Renting an apartment in the city center can be quite expensive, while renting a house in the suburbs may be more affordable," said one expat in Jakarta.
+Renting an apartment in the city center can be quite expensive, while renting a house in the suburbs may be more affordable," said one person in Jakarta.

 Should I buy or rent a home in Jakarta?